 Most studios also sell a variety of piercing and tattoo aftercare products developed to prevent infection and promote the healing process of your new body piercing.
 It's up to you if you choose to purchase a nipple piercing aftercare product, but it's not a bad idea.

-- Soak in saline for five to ten minutes once or more per day.
-Invert a cup of warm saline solution over the area to form a vacuum.
-For certain piercings, it may be easier to apply using clean gauze or paper towels saturated with saline solution.
+- Saline rinse as needed during healing.
+For certain placements it may be easier to apply using clean gauze saturated with saline solution.
 A brief rinse afterward will remove any residue.

 - Rinse thoroughly to remove all traces of the soap from the piercing.
 It is not necessary to rotate the jewelry through the piercing.

-- Dry by gently patting with clean, disposable paper products.
-Cloth towels can harbor bacteria and snag on jewelry, causing injury.
+- Dry by gently patting with clean, disposable paper products because cloth towels can harbor bacteria and snag on jewelry, causing injury."